KenKundert/inform/README.rst

 Exception
 ---------
-An exception, *UserError*, is provided that takes the same arguments as a messenger.
+An exception, *Error*, is provided that takes the same arguments as a messenger.
 This allows you to catch the exception and handle it if you like.
 The exception provides the *report* method that processes the exception as an error if you find that you can do nothing else with the exception:

 .. code-block:: python

-    >>> from messenger import Messenger, UserError
+    >>> from messenger import Messenger, Error

     >>> Messenger(prog_name='myprog')
     <...>
     >>> try:
-    ...     raise UserError('must not be zero.', culprit='0')
+    ...     raise Error('must not be zero.', culprit='naught')
-    ... except UserError as e:
+    ... except Error as e:
     ...     e.report()
-    myprog error: 0: must not be zero.
+    myprog error: naught: must not be zero.

+*Error* also provides get_message() and get_culprit() methods, which return the message and the culprit.
+You can also cast the exception to a string to get a string that contains both the message and the culprit formatted so that it can be shown to the user.

 Any keyword arguments provided will be available in *e.kwargs*, but certain keyword arguments are reserved by messenger (see above).